VaclavRut/actor-amazon-crawler/README.md

   }
 }
 ```
+## Proxy
+For proper function of the actor are proxies required, it is not recommended to run it on a free account for more than sample of results.
+If you plan to run it for more then couple results, subscribe to Apify platform to have access to large pool of proxies.

 ### Asin crawling
 One of the features is to get price offers for a list of ASINs, if this what you need, you can specify the ASINs on the input with combination of countries to get results for.